"TECH REVOLUTION" ESSAY CONTEST

 WIN A TRIP TO NEW YORK CITY by entering our 2016-2017 Essay Contest!
 125 CASH PRIZES for students, totaling $15,500!

-Help your students earn great prizes by entering them in Stossel in the Classroom's 2015-2016 essay contest, for students aged 12-18!
-We even have prizes for teachers, too!
+Teachers, help your students earn great prizes by entering them in Stossel in the Classroom's 2016-2017 essay contest, for students aged 12-18!
+We have prizes for teachers, too!
 And teachers submitting the top two essays also win the trip to New York!

-Teachers may submit an unlimited number of student essays on our website between now and the upcoming deadline.
-Simply have your students view the five segments on this page from John Stossel's "Censored in America" Fox News hour video (below), and write a 500-1000 word essay to submit to our contest.
+Teachers may submit an unlimited number of student essays on our website between now and the February 17th deadline.
+Simply have your students view the five segments on this page from John Stossel's Tech Revolution Fox News hour, and write a 500-1000 word essay to submit to our contest.

 See complete rules and submission information for more details.

 "YouTube" from Tech Revolution

 "Nerds Change Our World" from Tech Revolution